citp/privacy-policy-historical/u/ut/utb/utb.edu.md

-> *The following text is extracted and transformed from the utb.edu privacy policy that was archived on 2014-04-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140403015916id_/http%3A//www.utb.edu/ba/Pages/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the utb.edu privacy policy that was archived on 2014-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141223194211id_/http%3A//www.utb.edu/ba/Pages/Privacy.aspx) for the most accurate reproduction.*

 # Privacy Statement

 The University of Texas at Brownsville is committed to ensuring the privacy and accuracy of your confidential information.
 We do not actively share personal information gathered from our Web servers.
-However, because The University of Texas at Brownsville is a public institution, some information collected from the UT Brownsville Web site, including the summary server log information, e-mails sent to the Web site, and information collected from Web-based forms, may be subject to the Texas Public Information Act.
+However, because The University of Texas at Brownsville is a public institution, some information collected from the UT Brownsville Web site, including the summary server log information, emails sent to the Web site, and information collected from Web-based forms, may be subject to the Texas Public Information Act.
 This means that while we do not actively share information, in some cases we may be compelled by law to release information gathered from our Web servers.

 As part of our commitment to maintain the privacy of our Web users, The University of Texas of Brownsville has developed this privacy statement.
 The statement has two purposes: